Home RecipesAppetizersLoaded Chicken Bites

 Loaded Chicken Bites

-A keto friendly recipe, loaded chicken bites has dried beef, bacon, and a cream sauce.
-Click here to jump to the recipe.
+A keto-friendly recipe, loaded chicken bites have dried beef, bacon, and a cream sauce.

-This appetizer is a spinoff from a main-meal dish that uses large chicken breasts.
+This appetizer is a spin-off of a main-dish recipe that uses large chicken breasts.
 This appetizer version uses smaller chicken bites, a dipping sauce, and a shorter cooking time.

 This appetizer starts with dried beef.
-To make all the cutting go quickly, I suggest that you stack the dried beef and use a knife or kitchen scissors to cut all the pieces at one time.
-The dried beef is cut into four slices like the photo shown below.
+To make all the cutting go quickly, I suggest you stack the dried beef and use a knife or kitchen scissors to cut all the pieces at once.
+The dried beef is cut into four slices, as shown in the photo below.

-The bacon slices should also be stacked and cut into six small pieces like those shown in the photo below.
+The bacon slices should also be stacked and cut into six small pieces, as shown in the photo below.
 It can be precooked in a microwave (prior to assembling the appetizer) for a couple of minutes to ensure that it gets crispy during the baking time.
 The recipe details how to do this in a microwave oven.

 While the chicken pieces cook for 25 minutes, the sauce is heated on the stovetop for about five minutes.